permutationlock/aven.h/README.md

 ### Building the build system

-On POSIX systems you can build the build system by simply running
+On Linux systems you can compile the build system with `make`.

 ```shell
 make
 ```

-You can also just compile it with your favorite C compiler, e.g. using [tinycc][5] on Linux
+You can also simply compile it manually with your favorite C compiler, e.g. using [tinycc][5] on Linux

 ```shell
 tcc -D__BIGGEST_ALIGNMENT__=16 -o build build.c
 ```

-or MSVC on Windows
+or MSVC on Windows.

 ```shell
 cl /Fe:build.exe build.c